 *This post has been updated and revised to reflect the many comments suggesting my original post was misinformed.

-When I’m back in Blighty, I stay at my family home in Magdalene Road.
-Try asking a taxi driver to take you to “Maudlin” Road (as the name Magdalene is historically pronounced in the UK), and you’ll probably be met with a blank stare — even by those London cabbies who’ve aced The Knowledge.
+When I’m back in Blighty, I stay at my family home in Magdalen Road in South West London.
+Try asking a taxi driver to take you to “Maudlin” Road (as the name Magdalen(e) is historically pronounced in the UK), and you’ll probably be met with a blank stare — even by those London cabbies who’ve aced The Knowledge.
 You are actually more likely to hear that increasingly dated pronunciation when you visit Cambridge, whose Magdalene College sounds more like Maud than Magda.
 The same is true for its sister college in Oxford — which is spelled nearly the same way but without the final “e”.
 Which pronunciation — if either — is correct: the “maudlin”-sounding Cambridge and Oxford colleges, or the more modern three-syllable “MAG-duh-lin” that you’ll hear nowadays in most other parts of England?

 Magdalene College, Cambridge explains on its web site the history of its name and why it’s pronounced like the self-pitying adjective.
 “The College at its refoundation by Lord Audley in 1542, was dedicated to St Mary Magdalene.
 The choice of the name of Mary Magdalene appears to have had a touch of vanity.
 In many early documents, the name is clearly spelt as pronounced: ‘Maudleyn’, containing within it the name of Audley himself!
 The final ‘e’ on Magdalene was an attempt, with the advent of the postal service in the mid nineteenth-century, to distinguish us from our sister College, Magdalen Oxford.”